nicolaka/ucp-sd-ra/README.md

 ## Summary

 In this Reference Architecture, we set up a highly-available Docker Universal Control Plane (UCP) cluster and enabled dynamic built-in service discovery and load balancing by addressing three key design requirements: Universal Control Plane High-Availability, Cluster Service Discovery with Load Distribution, and External Service Discovery with Load Distribution.
-Additionally, sample configurations and workflows for deploying microservices applications on Universal Control Plane.
+Additionally, sample configurations and workflows for deploying microservice applications on Universal Control Plane.

 For more information on Universal Control Plane and the rest of the Docker Datacenter subscription, visit our website at www.docker.com/products/docker-datacenter.